 In July 2014, we switched to making the chamber and plunger out of polypropylene.
 This means that all of the AeroPress parts except the rubber like seal are now made of polypropylene.
 We made the change because tests indicated the polypropylene is more durable.
 We regret the polypropylene is less transparent but feel the additional durability is more important.
 The rubber like seal on the end of the plunger is made of a thermoplastic elastomer.
 Both materials are FDA approved for use in contact with food.
-Neither of the materials contain bisphenol-A (BPA) or any phthalates.
+The AeroPress has always been free of phthalates and has been free of bisphenol-A (BPA) since August of 2009.

 Although we have kept the design and size of the AeroPress the same, we have changed the materials a couple of times.
 When we first began manufacturing the AeroPress in late 2005, we selected polycarbonate, a material with a bluish tinge.
 We were unaware of BPA when we chose this material.
 When we learned about BPA and the health concerns associated with it, we had the polycarbonate tested and found that although polycarbonate contains BPA, no BPA was leaching from the AeroPress into the brewed coffee.